adobe-apiplatform/umapi-documentation/docs/en/api/getUser.md

 ```

 __result:__ _string_, possible values: `{ "success", "error", "error.apikey.invalid", "error.user.email.invalid", "error.api.user.not.parent.org", "error.organization.invalid_id" }`
 The status of the request.
-This property can be used to manage error handling as the value will either be `success` or a corresponding error.
+This property can be used to manage error handling; the value is `success` or a corresponding error.

 __user:__
 Represents a _User_ object.
-Properties that are not populated __will not__ be returned in the response.
+Properties that are not populated in the request are not returned in the response.
 Some properties are not applicable for particular account types.

 * **adminRoles:** _string[]_; The list of groups or roles that the user holds an administrative role.
 For example if a user is an System Administrator then `org` will be returned.
 If the user is an administrator for a user-group or product, the name of the group will be returned.
 See [AdminRoles example](#getUserAdminRolesExample).
 * __country:__ _string_; A valid ISO 2-character country code.